-Of course there is a healthy gold Youtube video channel community out there that loves to show off their gold bullion acquisitions to one another and discuss related topics.
-This is likely still somewhat safe to engage in so long as one merely gives away their voice and only close up shots of a few gold bullion items here and there (i.e. never a detailed imaging of the interior or exterior of their abode).
+Of course, there is a healthy gold Youtube video channel community out there that loves to show off their gold bullion acquisitions to one another and discuss related topics.
+It is likely still somewhat safe to engage in so long as one merely gives away their voice and only close up shots of a few gold bullion items here and there (i.e., never detailed imaging of the interior or exterior of their abode).
 Your location and address should always stay ambiguous.

-Below is a recent example of a customer who obviously did all the aforementioned safety precautions for his video.
+Below is a recent example of a customer who did all the safety precautions for his video, which we have mentioned.

-Before we begin with home gold bullion storage location ideas, we must stress a couple other points of importance.
+Before we begin with potential at-home gold bullion storage ideas, we must stress a couple of other points of importance.

-None of these ideas are fail-safe.
+None of these ideas is fail-safe.
 They are merely meant to incite ideas.
-You yourself will have to decide what makes best sense for your gold storage needs.
+You will have to decide what makes the best sense for your gold storage needs.

-Know that vitually any and all living dwellings have empty hidden potential storage spaces between walls, under stairwells, between floors, etc.
+Know that virtually any living dwellings have empty hidden potential storage spaces between walls, under stairwells, between floors, etc.

 Your options are often only limited to your creativity and specific circumstance.

 Even if all your gold bullion gets stored within your property or living space, gold stash location diversification is essential to helo possibly limit the risk of losing everything all at once.

 Having your gold bullion hidden in multiple spots is prudent, so long as they get well protected with you and perhaps a trusted loved one (with possible locational descriptions in a sealed legal will) can keep track of their exact locations.